TotoroDavid/simple-social-media-MERN-application/README.md

 Using React, Node.js, Express & MongoDB to build a Full Stack MERN Project - from start to finish.
 The App is called "dave'sBook" and it is a simple social media MERN application that allows users to post interesting events that happened in their lives</br>

+at the same time, I'm going to add Authentication!
+Auth is a complex process, it means allowing users to register and log in.
+Email login using JWT, OAuth Google login</br>

 # frontend/client </br>

 install all the dependencies needed for </br>